xdemocle/xdemocle/README.md

 ### Hi 👋

-Accomplished self-starter with a passion for customer-centric solutions that support business goals.
-Recognized for tenacious can-do attitude, ability to rapidly assimilate and leverage technological skills, creative and visionary approach to solving problems, and for motivating cohesive teams across functions.
-History of collaborating as an integral member of diverse remote and local teams across the globe.
+I am a self-motivated individual with a passion for customer-centric solutions that help businesses reach their goals.
+I am known for my tenacious can-do attitude, my ability to quickly learn and use new technologies, my creative and visionary approach to problem-solving, and my ability to motivate teams of all sizes.
+I have experience collaborating with remote and local teams around the world.

-Depth of expertise in a broad range of languages, frameworks, tools, and methods.
-Specializations in JavaScript, React.js, Vue.js, Svelte, Typescript, Web3/Blockchain, GraphQL + Apollo, CSS3, HTML5, CSS-in-JS, styled-components, Emotion, Next.js, Gatsby.js, jQuery, Backbone.js, Node.js, DevOps, PHP, SASS, Less, npm/Yarn, Webpack, Grunt, and Gulp.
+I have a depth of knowledge in a wide range of coding languages, frameworks, tools, and methods.
+My specializations include JavaScript, React.js, Vue.js, Svelte, Typescript, Web3/Blockchain, Dapps, GraphQL + Apollo, CSS3, HTML5, CSS-in-JS, styled-components, Emotion, Next.js, Gatsby.js, jQuery, Backbone.js, Node.js, DevOps, PHP, SASS, Less, npm/Yarn, Webpack, Grunt, and Gulp.
+My core competencies are mobile and web applications, responsive web interfaces, SaaS applications, large-scale user interfaces, Dapps decentralized applications, cryptocurrency and blockchain, user-friendly design, reusable components, user interfaces, and iOS/Android.

-Core Competencies:
-- Mobile & Web Applications;
-- Responsive Web Interfaces;
-- SaaS Applications;
-- Large-Scale User Interfaces;
-- Dapps Decentralized Applications;
-- Crypto Currencies & Blockchain;
-- User-Friendly Design;
-- Reusable Components;
-- User Interfaces;
-- iOS/Android Hybrid Applications.

 <!--
 **xdemocle/xdemocle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.